wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ## Part 9
 Transitional provisions and savings

-*   Part 9: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Part 9: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 #### Transitional provisions

-*   Heading: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Heading: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ##### 96 Transitional provisions applying on and from 1 February 1977

 *   (1) If an application relates to the relationship property of a marriage that took place before 1 February 1977, the court must, in dealing with the application, have regard to any agreement entered into before 1 February 1977 by the parties to the marriage.
-This subsection applies despite [Part 6][91], but is subject to [section 98(3)][249].
+This subsection applies despite [Part 6][91], but is subject to [section 98(3)][250].

     (2) If---